Volleyball hosts Cleveland and Youngstown this weekend

-Nikki Klingsporn has finished her first season as an assistant volleyball coach at the University of Wisconsin-Milwaukee.
+Nikki Klingsporn is starting her second season as an assistant volleyball coach at the University of Wisconsin-Milwaukee.

 Klingsporn came to Milwaukee in the spring of 2012 after serving as a volunteer assistant coach at Marquette, where she was also an honorable mention All-American as a player.

 "Nikki has been a great addition to our staff," Johnson said.
 "She had a great playing career at Marquette, working really hard and enjoying a lot of success.
 She comes from a coaching background and truly understands what it's like to be a coach.
 Both of her parents are really good coaches - her dad in basketball and her mom was a volleyball coach for many years.
 I am really excited that she truly does understand coaching and she will continue to help us out a lot."

 Klingsporn, a Minnesota native, started her collegiate playing career at the University of Wisconsin before transferring to Marquette.
 At MU, Klingsporn was a two-time All-Big East honoree as a setter and was named an honorable mention All-American as a senior.
 She was also a team captain in each of her two seasons with the Golden Eagles while earning academic all-league honors in all four seasons she played collegiate volleyball.

 After finishing her collegiate career, Klingsporn played for the Volleyball Club Wiesbaden in Germany, helping the team to a seventh-place finish in the Deutsche Volleyball Liga.
 Then, she returned to Marquette this past fall, helping the Golden Eagles to their first-ever NCAA Tournament berth and a win in the first round of the postseason.